pulumi/terraform-provider-aws/website/docs/r/launch_configuration.html.markdown

 The following arguments are supported:

 * `name` - (Optional) The name of the launch configuration.
-If you leave this blank, Terraform will auto-generate a unique name.
+If you leave this blank, this provider will auto-generate a unique name.
 * `name_prefix` - (Optional) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `image_id` - (Required) The EC2 image ID to launch.